View the FY 2020 Unofficial Queue.

 Note: Cybersecurity technology means products or goods intended to detect or prevent activity intended to result in unauthorized access to, exfiltration of, manipulation of, or impairment to the integrity, confidentiality, or availability of an information system or information stored on or transiting an information system.

-Beginning on May 18, 2015, the Maryland Department of Commerce will accept Form B applications for companies to be pre-qualified as a QMCC.
-Early applications will be accepted through May 26, 2015.
-Notifications will be sent on June 5, 2015.
+Beginning on May 15, 2019, Commerce will accept Form B applications for companies to be pre-qualified as a QMCC.
+Pre-qualification applications will be accepted through May 22 , 2019.
+Commerce will review pre-qualification requests as soon as completed Form B applications have been received and will send pre-qualification out no later than June 10, 2019.

-To qualify for the credit: complete and submit the CIITC application forms to Commerce (including Investor Form: Form A1, A2 or A3 and the QMCC Form B).
+To qualify for the credit, please complete and submit the CIITC application forms to the Department of Commerce.
+Include Investor Form (Form A1, A2 or A3) and the QMCC Form (Form B).

 Qualified Investor Forms: